Dice

 Say It Like a Southerner

-Said plain: "call thuh law."
-Often in sentences like "The neighbors called the law" or "He threatened to call the law on us."
+Say it smooth and quick: "call thuh law."
+You’ll hear it in stories, warnings, and small-town gossip - "The neighbors done called the law" or "He threatened to call the law on us."

 © Hillbilly Slang | Original audio and content not for reproduction or AI training without permission.
 Keeping the Mountains Talking 'Til The Cows Come Home